Inside the Mind of Marine Le Pen

 What drives Marine Le Pen and the Front National?
 How savvy is she?
 And how has extreme nationalism in France become a family business?

-This is a probing enquiry into the philosophy and intellectual influences of Marine Le Pen, and of the party under her leadership.
-It seeks answers in her rhetoric, but also in the history of French nationalism and in unique insights shared by far right specialists and members of the FN entourage—including Jean-Marie Le Pen himself.
+This is a probing investigation into the philosophy of Marine Le Pen’s FN.
+It seeks answers in her speeches, in the history of French nationalism and in revealing interviews with those on the far right–including Jean-Marie Le Pen himself.

 Michel Eltchaninoff is Editor-in-Chief of Philosophie magazine and a former lecturer in philosophy at the University of Burgundy and Pantheon-Sorbonne University.
 His Inside the Mind of Vladimir Putin won the Prix de La Revue des Deux Mondes in its original French edition.